In our previous blog post, we saw how to enable Selenium tests on a Django 1.4+ project. Now it's time to see how to integrate it with Jenkins!

 First ensure that the latest version of the ShiningPanda Plugin, Xvnc Plugin, Violations Plugin and Cobertura Plugin are installed (check on Manage Jenkins > Manage Plugins > Installed page).
 If not, look for them in the Available tab and perform the installation (don't forget to restart Jenkins).

 Then declare all the Python versions you want to test against with the Manage Jenkins > Configure System page (one shot configuration):

 To add a Python version, search the Python section and click on Add Python.
 Then give the installation a name and enter its home folder (ie. PYTHONHOME).

 This tutorial is based on the sample project described in Multi-browser Selenium tests with Django 1.4+.
 Our goal is to integrate this project within Jenkins.

 Create a new job

-First of all, create a New Job, enter its name (here djangotutorial) and select Build a free-style software project before validating.
+First of all, create a New Job, enter its name (here djangotutorial) and select Build multi-configuration project before validating.

 As usual, setup:

 - The source repository, here the django14-selenose branch of https://github.com/shiningpanda/djangotutorial-selenose.git.